 Many Windows users have recently experienced an error.
-What usually happens is an error message pops up that says “MSVCR100.dll is missing” when they are on the startup of their system or try to open or install a program.
+What usually happens is an error message pops up that says “MSVCR100.dll is missing” when they are on the startup of their system or trying to open or install a program.

 The error may have different wordings: